Screens vs. Books? Not Necessarily….

 Technology can let kids be real authors

-There’s no better way to increase kids’ interest and expertise in literacy than by letting them write and share their own work, and there are many sites designed to let them do just that!
-Here are a few good, safe sites, open to children of various ages and read by children and adults all over the world!
+There’s no better way to increase childrens’ interest and expertise in literacy than by letting them write and share their own work, and there are many sites designed to let them do just that!
+Here are a few good, safe sites, open to children of various ages and read by children and adults all over the world:

 - Kidpub, unlike most of the resources listed here, is not free, but at $14.95 a year, it isn’t that expensive either, and members can post their own work freely, as well as read and comment on work by fellow authors.